jmpowley/dvsg/README.md

 pip install git+https://github.com/jmpowley/dvsg.git
 ```

-For those who wish to install the latest development version of the code, clone the repository and install in editable mode:
+If you wish to install the latest development version of the code, clone the repository and install in editable mode:
 ```bash
 git clone https://github.com/jmpowley/dvsg.git
 cd dvsg